RiseTech UnifyID API Documentation

 Introduction

 Integrate secure, decentralized identity verification into your applications with the RiseTech UnifyID API.
-Our enterprise-grade platform is built on Microsoft Entra Verified ID, allowing you to create seamless and trustworthy user experiences.
+Our enterprise-grade platform is built with W3C Decentralized Identifiers (DIDs), allowing you to create seamless, secure and trustworthy user experiences.

 What can you do with this API?